userfrosting/UniformResourceLocator/README.md

 ### Stream

-A stream is the definition of what you are looking for.
-It's the question you ask the receptionist when you're looking for someone.
+A stream is the definition of what we can find.
 A stream is composed of a **scheme** and a **path**.
 The **scheme** defines what we are looking for.
 Are we looking for a person, a conference room, a picture, a template, etc. The **path** is the location of this element inside the location.
 Where, on each floor, we find people (at desks), picture (in the album) or the templates (in `/style/template`).

 The streams themselves creates a Uniform Resource Identifiers or **URI** in the form of `schema://path`.
 URIs are a very strong concept that decouples resource location completely from the mechanisms of individual frameworks or in this case, locations.
 Furthermore, context-specific scheme can be used to simply a search path.
 For example, instead of `file://Bundle/WebProfilerBundle/Resources/config/routing/wdt.json`, a `config` scheme can be used to regroup everything related to the `Bundle/WebProfilerBundle/Resources/config` path: `config://routing/wdt.json`.
+To relate to our office building metaphor, the URI is the question you ask the receptionist when you're looking for someone.

 ### Resource